-

 Regulators have a tendency to require organisations

-to provide ever greater amounts of information for them to
+to provide ever greater amounts of information for them

-environment.
-The information requirements should therefore
+retail environment.
+The information requirements should

-be kept to the minimum necessary.
+therefore be kept to the minimum necessary.

 -

-We agree that the proposed timetable is reasonable.
+We agree that the proposed timetable is

 -